miguelperezcolom/javavsc/README.md

 - lack of trained developers
 - horrible compilation times
 - c++ is a really ugly language (not c which I like, but c++ seems to me like a bunch of patches to bring OOP to c and with a lot of misunderstandings)
+- very poor ecosystem
+- you must be very much more careful when programming with c++

 Or unless he wants to develop a driver, a controller or something like this.